grafana/k6-docs/docs/sources/next/results-output/real-time/apache-kafka.md

 ---
 title: 'Apache Kafka'
-excerpt: 'You can use xk6-output-kafka to send k6 metrics in real-time to Kafka, and, optionally, ingest them from InfluxDB.'
+descriptiontion: 'You can use xk6-output-kafka to send k6 metrics in real-time to Kafka, and, optionally, ingest them from InfluxDB.'
 weight: 00
 ---